aspose-words/Aspose.Words-API-References/english/net/aspose.words/textcolumn/spaceafter/_index.md

 title: TextColumn.SpaceAfter
 linktitle: SpaceAfter
 second_title: Aspose.Words for .NET API Reference
-description: TextColumn property.
+description: TextColumn SpaceAfter property.
 Gets or sets the space between this column and the next column in points.
 Not required for the last column in C#.
 type: docs
 weight: 10
 url: /net/aspose.words/textcolumn/spaceafter/